 3. He doesn’t cook and doesn’t expect or want us to prepare food.
 We’ll either bring in something or eat out, hoping he’ll join us when it works for him.

 4. He has a pool.
 We love pools.

 5. He has a weekly cleaning person.
 There’s no expectation that we’ll be “earning our keep” by cleaning.

 6. He’s gone all day working and we’ll have the house to ourselves with less time for us to annoy him with our daily routine.

 7. He has a hysterical pug, Monty, whom we adore.
 It will be enjoyable taking him for walks and hanging out with him.
 We wonder if he’ll remember us from almost five years ago.

 |Elaborate front yard temple.|

 For these above reasons, staying with Richard will be relatively easy.
-No doubt, its never easy to stay with anyone in their home for three weeks.
+No doubt, it’s never easy to stay with anyone in their home for three weeks.
 I’ve heard nightmarish stories from friends when family came to stay for extended periods.
-However, we’ve stayed with him in past visits and its worked out well.
+However, we’ve stayed with him in past visits and it worked out well.

 We hope you’ll spend quality time with those you love, especially on Father’s Day in the US tomorrow.
 Happy Father’s Day to all the dads out there!